eunomia-bpf/wasm-bpf/README.md

 [中文文档](README_zh.md)

 `Wasm-bpf` is a WebAssembly eBPF library, toolchain and runtime powered by [CO-RE](https://facebookmicrosites.github.io/bpf/blog/2020/02/19/bpf-portability-and-co-re.html)(Compile Once – Run Everywhere) [libbpf](https://github.com/libbpf/libbpf).
-It can help you build almost every eBPF programs or usecases to `Wasm` and execute them.
+It can help you build almost every eBPF programs or usecases to `Wasm` with nearly zero modification, and run them cross platforms with Wasm sandbox.

 ## Features